Meet Veterinary Nurse and Charity Start-up Founder, Jasmin Paul. This outstanding young lady was an AVT graduate in 2016 and has never looked back.

 Over the past few years, she has worked in a number of general practice veterinary hospitals as well as referral and specialist clinics whilst at the same time as founding the Neonatal charity, The Kitten Nursery.

-She recently visited AVT to talk to our Full-time Veterinary Nursing students about neonatal care for kittens.
+She has returned to AVT to talk to our on-campus Veterinary Nursing students about neonatal care for kittens.
 We couldn’t help but ask her a few questions about her journey from student to nurse to charity founder.

 I always loved animals growing up, so when I started my vet nursing studies I knew this was the perfect industry for me.
 I have volunteered in a range of places including Caversham Wildlife Park and other wildlife rescues before finding my passion for neonatal kittens.